 Hydrogen and Helium in Rigid Airship Operations

-The two primary lifting gases used by dirigible airships have been hydrogen and helium.
+The two primary lifting gases used by airships have been hydrogen and helium.

-Hydrogen is the earth’s lightest element and can be manufactured easily and inexpensively, but hydrogen’s extreme flammability makes it unacceptable for manned airship operations.
-(In addition to the obvious example of the Hindenburg disaster, dozens of hydrogen-inflated airships were destroyed by accidental fires before hydrogen was finally abandoned as a lifting gas in the 1930s.)
+Hydrogen is the earth’s lightest element and can be manufactured easily and inexpensively, but its flammability makes it unacceptable for manned airship operations.
+Dozens of hydrogen airships were destroyed by fire in addition to the famous Hindenburg disaster and no American airship has been inflated with hydrogen since the crash of the U.S. Army airship Roma in 1922.
+The use of hydrogen as a lifting gas for passenger airships was completely abandoned by the late 1930s.

 Hydrogen and Helium are the two lightest elements on the periodic table: